zimolzak/sidm2022-notes/Readme.md

 of Q fever.
 Dx window started about 78 days before actual diagnosis.
 Where were missed opportunities?
 Most have $\ge 1$ missed opportunity.

+Claims data and simulation approach.

+## Overuse of MRI for posterior circ stroke

+San Antonio, Laurel Officer MD, Brooke Army Medical Center.

+Exams vs imaging: HINTS+, Dix-Hallpike, CT, MRI.

+Acute vestibular syndrome:
+: Sudden continous vertigo lasting over 24 hours, head movement intolderance, nausea.

+AVS still can be central or peripheral.
+Result: lots unremarkable.
+Some stenoses ICA basilar, chronic occlusion , vert stenosis.
+MRI yield like 3%.
+There are some age-indeterminate strokes on MR. Exam only in 40%, many had both which is weird.
+Some documented HINTS positive which is not a thing, should be cent/periph.
+If admit for MRI, should be doing CT head too.